-Clinical commissioning groups (CCG) are made up of doctors, nurses and other health professionals, supported by experienced health service managers.
+Clinical commissioning groups are made up of doctors, nurses and other health professionals, supported by experienced health service managers.
 Local GP practices work alongside specialist healthcare professionals, combining expertise and experience to improve healthcare services and benefit the people of Sunderland.

-What does this mean for the patient?
+What does this mean for you as a patient?

 How we work

 We are always looking for ways to widen our community engagement and participation.
 Through a wide range of activities including surveys, focus groups, formal consultations and events we will make sure our communities are aware of and consulted in any decision-making, allowing us to act on healthcare priorities from a local perspective.
-We have decided to make use of social media as a communication tool,e.g. Facebook providing the local community with a platform to voice their opinions on our health and social care services.